jax-md/jax-md/FEATURES.md

 ## Units ([`units.py`](jax_md/units.py))

 JAX MD computations are unitless by default, but the library includes unit-system dictionaries that make it easier to convert physical inputs into the units expected by simulations.
 The unit systems follow conventions similar to LAMMPS.
-The conversion factors are constructed in float64, so enable 64-bit precision, for example with `JAX_ENABLE_X64=1`, before using them to avoid silent truncation to float32.
+The conversion factors are computed with JAX and inherit its active precision, so enable 64-bit precision, for example with `JAX_ENABLE_X64=1`, before constructing them; otherwise they are silently built in float32.

 The following unit systems are currently supported:
 - [`units.metal_unit_system()`](jax_md/units.py#L44) provides conversion factors for metal units, with Angstrom, eV, amu, picoseconds, bar, and related quantities.